Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \subsection{A new operator for Hochschild cohomology and ud-homotopy theory}

 The obstructions in Lagrangian Floer theory cause issues for both analysis and algebra.
-Definitely, the analysis part is of most importance and difficulty, concerning the complicated transversality issues of moduli spaces of pseudo-holomorphic curves.
+The analysis part should be of most importance and difficulty, concerning the complicated transversality issues of moduli spaces of pseudo-holomorphic curves.
 This is studied and developed by \cite{FOOOBookOne,FOOOBookTwo,Kuranishi_book} and so on.
 In comparison, the algebra part should be minor.
-But, in our biased opinion, the intricacies and subtleties of the algebra part are greatly underestimated.
+But, in our biased opinion, the intricacies and subtleties of the algebra part are somewhat underestimated.

 The open string Floer theoretic invariants often depend on choices.
 Thus, we often must talk about certain equivalence relations, depending on which the information we miss can vary.
 For example, in the literature like \cite{FOOOBookOne}, we usually talk about $A_\infty$ algebras up to homotopy equivalence.
-It is fine in most cases, but it may be too coarse in case we need more information.
-In reality, the homotopy equivalence relation cannot distinguish between a minimal model $A_\infty$ algebra and its original.
-This is also why the usual Maurer-Cartan picture \cite{FuBerkeley,FuCounting,Tu} cannot be enough for a local-to-global gluing for the family Floer mirror analytic structure, as explained before.
+It is fine in most cases, but it may be too coarse in case we need more information (e.g. non-archimedean analytic structure).
+The homotopy equivalence relation cannot distinguish between a minimal model $A_\infty$ algebra and its original.
+This is why the usual Maurer-Cartan picture \cite{FuBerkeley,FuCounting,Tu} cannot be enough for a local-to-global gluing for the family Floer mirror analytic structure, as explained before.

 In our specific situation here for the folklore Conjecture \ref{conjecture_folklore}, we must carefully distinguish between a minimal model $A_\infty$ algebra, denoted by $(H^*(L),\m)$, and its original, denoted by $(\Omega^*(L),\check \m)$.
 This is because the classic ideas for the folklore conjecture can only achieve connections between the quantum cohomology and the cochain-level Hochschild cohomology $HH(\OL, \check \m)$.
 Meanwhile, the family Floer Landau-Ginzburg superpotential comes from the minimal model $A_\infty$ algebra $(\HL, \m)$.